 Realistically, any automatic clay pigeon thrower that we mentioned in this article will suit you well.
-Your determining factors should be the number of people who regularly join you, and the skill level of you and your friends who shoot with you.

 Always remember the safety involved with using an automatic clay pigeon thrower.
 Not only are there firearms involved, but the clay pigeons themselves can cause serious injury if someone isn’t careful.
-The colors of each of the throwers we have reviewed here should ensure that you know exactly where they are at all times, as well as the origin of the clay pigeons.
+The colors of each of the throwers we have reviewed here ensure that you know exactly where they are at all times, as well as the origin of your clay pigeons.

 Keywords: Automatic clay pigeon throwerFeatured Image via Amazon